DinisCruz/Book_Hacking_Portugal/manuscript/Hacking.md

 It is important to state that hackers are the good guys.

-'Hack' is to solve problems, to find innovative solutions in a creative way.
+To 'Hack' is to solve problems, to find innovative solutions in a creative way.

 The press abuses the term 'hacker'.
 Instead, they should qualify the word by saying 'Malicious Hackers' or 'Cyber Attackers' or 'Cyber Criminals'.